whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-30-Cate-And-Chloe-VIP-Jewelry-Subscription-Box-June-2016-Review-Coupon.md

 **Subscription:** [Cate & Chloe VIP Program](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=){:target="_blank"}

-**Cost:** $19.99/month - The Starter Package (One Piece of Jewelry), $29.99 - Double the Fun (2 pieces of jewelry), $39.99 - Full VIP Status (3 pieces of jewelry) + Free Shipping.
+**Cost:** $19.99/month - The Starter Package (1 Piece of Jewelry), $29.99 - Double the Fun (2 pieces of jewelry), $39.99 - Full VIP Status (3 pieces of jewelry) + Free Shipping.

 **What's in the box:** Receive 1-3 pieces of jewelry from their own Cate & Chloe brand in your monthly VIP box along with other perks!
-All packages come with a special FREE signature Cate & Chloe travel make up bag and a $35 coupon off your first box to try HelloFresh!
+All packages come with a special FREE signature Cate & Chloe travel make up bag and a $35 coupon off your first box to try [HelloFresh](http://www.hellofresh.com/?c=3E724E)!

 **Coupon:** Use coupon code [WHATSUPBOXVIP20](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=) to get 20% off the Cate & Chloe Starter Package!
 That brings down the cost to $15.99/month!